 Threat Invasive species Likelihood of High presence Impact Medium Response (inc protection There are a number of invasive non-native shrub species present within the woodland, all measures) of which have potential to adversely affect the conservation value of the woodland by out- competing or shading out native ground flora.
-Rhododendron ponticum, cherry laurel (Prunus laurocerasus) and Portuguese laurel (Prunus lusitanica) are all present as individual bushes, small clumps and in the case of rhododendron occasional larger clumps throughout the woodland, but predominantly in the western half of the site (compartments 3-5).
+Rhododendron ponticum, cherry laurel (Prunus laurocerasus) and Portuguese laurel ( Prunus lusitanica ) are all present as individual bushes, small clumps and in the case of rhododendron occasional larger clumps throughout the woodland, but predominantly in the western half of the site (compartments 3-5).
 Control of these species will be undertaken by cutting and burning.
 In parts of the site the invasives are growing intermixed with the holly understorey so this will also need to be cut at the same time.
-The cut stumps will be painted with a suitable herbicide to prevent regrowth. linger heles a (Transting clandulifere) is present even at the main and in Himalayan balsam (Impatiens glandulifera) is present around the main car park and in the old quarry workings in compartment 5, where it has most likely been introduced by removed) during April and early May appually (before seed pode form).
-Treatment may need to be repeated for several years to ensure that all plants are removed need to be repeated for several years to ensure that an plants are removed.
+The cut stumps will be painted with a suitable herbicide to prevent regrowth.
+Himalayan balsam (Impatiens glandulifera) is present around the main car park and in the old quarry workings in compartment 5, where it has most likely been introduced by fly-tipping.
+Control will be undertaken by hand-pulling plants (ensuring that the roots are removed) during April and early May annually (before seed pods form).
+Treatment may need to be repeated for several years to ensure that all plants are removed.
 The aim will be to ensure that all invasive species are removed from the woodland by the end of the 10 year plan but the work may be spread over a number of years depending on available resources.
 The whole site will be monitored for any further regeneration of invasive species and where found they will also be removed.